-Parents frequently ask how they can support their adult child while at university.
+Parents and guardians frequently ask how they can support their adult child while at university.
 Every family is unique.
 But weâ€™ve observed some common themes that might help.

 Before they leave

-In general, parents should be supportive and trusting, encourage independence and provide a safety net.
+In general, parents and guardians should be supportive and trusting, encourage independence and provide a safety net.
 Before they leave for university:

 - Familiarize yourself with campus resources and phone numbers.

 - Ask your student to share important emails from the university admissions office.